Resources

 (Sahih al-Bukhari and Sahih Muslim)

-O Allah, 1 seek refuge in you from griet and sadness, from weakness and from laziness, from miserliness and from cowardice, from being overcome by debt and overpowered by men (i.e. others)"
+O Allah, I seek refuge in you from grief and sadness, from weakness and from idleness, from miserliness and from cowardice, from being overcome by debt and overpowered by men (i.e. others)"

 (Bukhari)